DataTables/Type-Detection/README.md

 # Type-Detection
-This is the type detection library for CloudTables, although it could easily be used with other libraries.
+This Library provieds raw data type detection for Numbers, HTML, Dates and Strings.
+It was created with &#10084; by the CloudTables team.
 ## Usage
 ### ES3
 ```js